sicz/docker-baseimage/README.md

 ## Acknowledgments

-This Docker base images are inspired by [baseimage-docker](https://hub.docker.com/r/phusion/baseimage/).
+This project is inspired by [baseimage-docker](https://hub.docker.com/r/phusion/baseimage/).